Precision Selling: Building Relationships with Large Farmers

 Travel and Information

-Please eat breakfast on your own before arriving to class.
-We will provide lunch both days and coffee, soft drinks and refreshments will be available throughout each day.
-There will be a networking dinner on Wednesday, July 29.
+Please plan to eat breakfast before attending the program; however, lunch will be provided for you, and coffee, soft drinks and refreshments will be available to you throughout each day.

 What to wear

 Attire for the conference is business casual.
 July in Indiana is typically a low of 63 degrees with a high of 80 degrees.
 Layers are recommended for the classroom.

 Materials will be provided for you throughout the program.
 All of the presentations will also be emailed to you following the program.

 Payment for the program is due upon registration.
 Please refer to our cancellation policy for full details and information.